 - Fast implementation time due to no disruptions to legacy systems.

 In this post, we’ll dwell on the most viable robotic process automation use cases that any industry can successfully implement, as well as a few specific cases for the finance, healthcare, and retail sectors.

-Primarily this is due to the reason that the procure-to-pay process involves a lot of multiple (manual) data extraction steps from various systems (ERP, CRM, vendor management software etc).
+Primarily this is due to the reason that the procure-to-pay process involves a lot of multiple (manual) data extraction steps from various systems (ERP, CRM, vendor management software, etc).
 RPA tools can patch the lack of interoperability between these systems and incorporate automation without disrupting the existing solutions.

 Automating the procure-to-pay and invoicing processes results in numerous benefits for businesses:

 - Reduced invoice processing time.
-One from a beverage company mentions that their specialists needed 2 minutes for processing each invoice before the implementation of robotic process automation in SAP.
+One case study from a beverage company mentions that their specialists needed 2 minutes for processing each invoice before the implementation of robotic process automation in SAP.
 Post-adoption the invoice processing time decreased to 30 seconds.

 - Invoice error reduction as fewer humans are involved in the process.